ajaymas/CYBR-424--Sec-Tool-Eng/Lecture_17_Network_Defense_Lab.md

 📸 *[Screenshot: running services list]*

--`systemctl` is the main command to manage systemd services on Linux.
+- `systemctl` is the main command to manage systemd services on Linux.
 - `list-units` → Lists systemd units (services, sockets, etc.).
 - `--type=service` → Only show services (not timers, sockets, etc.).
 - `--state=running` → Only show services that are currently active and running.